threatwinds/api-docs/search/advanced-search.md

 ### Nested Aggregations

-Group by entity type and then calculate average reputation for each type:
+Group by entity type and then calculate an average reputation for each type:

 ```json
 {